sidonieB/repeats/parse_RepeatExplorer_results.md

 ## **1. Prerequisites**

-Results of RepeatExplorer analyses obtained from the version running on Galaxy python
+- Results of RepeatExplorer analyses obtained from the version running on Galaxy
-R
+- python
+- R (and basic knowlege of it if you want to customize the graphs)
-basic unix knowledge
+- basic unix knowledge

 ## **2. Parsing results from multiple individual analyses**